 We are all made with a deep desire to be in God’s presence and to become our true selves in light of God's grace.
 Books from IVP Formatio follow the rich tradition of the church in the journey of spiritual formation.
-For spiritual directors, retreat leaders, and contemplative Christians alike, IVP Formatio titles highlight spiritual disciplines and facilitate deep and formative spiritual growth.
+For spiritual directors, retreat leaders, and contemplative Christians alike, IVP Formatio titles facilitate deep and formative spiritual growth through spiritual disciplines and tools like the Enneagram.

 According to pastor and spiritual director Casey Tygrett, how we hold and carry our memories—good and bad—is a part of what forms us spiritually.
 In this way we have a common bond with the people of Scripture who also had a sensory life.
 In these pages Tygrett explores the power of memory and offers biblical texts and practices to guide us in bringing our memories to God for spiritual transformation.